pinbar/go-docker-minimal/README.md

 ### notes
 * this example shows how to build a very minimal image of your go app without needing to use even alpine base image
+    * check the size with `docker images`
-    * the executable, which is fully statically linked, is built outside the container and then copied onto the image
+* the executable, which is fully statically linked, is built outside the container and then copied onto the image.
+This allows it to be able to run independently.
 * since the base image is `scratch`, there are known TLS limitations that need a workaround